DinDotDout/.dotfiles/README.md

 # .dotfilesV2
-Base config and dotfiles for i3 or hyprland
+Base config and dotfiles for hyprland